antmicro/myst-editor/README.md

 ### Customizing the CSS

 Note that MyST Editor uses the Shadow DOM to encapsulate the styles from the rest of the page.
-In order to customize the look and feel, you can either change the CSS variables listed in [MystEditor.css](./src/styles/MystEditor.css) or use the `additionalStyles` option of the `MystEditor` function.
+In order to customize the look and feel, you can change the CSS variables listed in [MystStyles.js](./src/styles/MystStyles.js) with the `additionalStyles` option of the `MystEditor` function.
+The editor exports an example `darkTheme` stylesheet.

 ### MystEditor options